WillGoad/cranq-tutorials/reference/1_application_flow/1_2_iterators/README.md

 26 @start:7
 ```
 The logger being used here outputs the signal data, along with it's tag.
-If you are unfamiliar with tags, please have a look at this[TODO: where?]

 Observing the tags here, we see that the iterator forked our original signal for each array item.